 Please remember that the Student Records and Registration Office have limited your registration period to eight semesters (writing period plus two semesters for assessment of your thesis and its defense) and that you will not be able to re-register for any higher semester unless you submit proof that your writing period has been extended by the Committe for Doctoral Examinations.

-Please use the chance to make proposals for your prospective second assessor and the three further members of your doctoral commission.
+Please use the chance to make proposals for your prospective second reviewer and the three further members of your doctoral commission.
 While your suggestions are not legally binding to the Committee for Doctoral Examinations, they will nevertheless try and take them into account.
 Please consult the instructions for the constitution of doctoral commissions you will find in the regulations for the conduct of doctoral examinations before recommending your prospective commission members.

 The Committee for Doctoral Examinations will open the doctoral procedure and appoint a doctoral commission which consists of five members and is usually headed by the supervisor.

-Aa soon as the assessments have been submitted to the Early Career Support, a period of stasis will begin, during which all members of the faculty who have attained at least a doctorate themselves, may peruse your doctoral thesis and be informed of the grades that have been suggested by your assessors.
+Aa soon as the reviews have been submitted to the Early Career Support, a period of stasis will begin, during which all members of the faculty who have attained at least a doctorate themselves, may peruse your doctoral thesis and be informed of the grades that have been suggested by your reviewers.
 During the lecture period the period of stasis has a length of two weeks, during the lecture-free period it is extended to four weeks.

 Beginning and end of all periods of stasis are being announced on the notice board of the Early Career Support.
 The period of stasis has to be observed at all events.

-In the defense you will have to present your findings, defend your thesis against the critique your assessors have stated in their evaluation, and elaborate on how it fits into the greater context of the scientific field.
+In the defense you will have to present your findings, defend your thesis against the critique your reviewers have stated in their evaluation, and elaborate on how it fits into the greater context of the scientific field.

 The disputation may not take place before the period of stasis has run out.
 Your doctoral commission and its chair person in particular is expected to make mutual arrangements for the defense date and invite the doctoral candidate as well as the members of the commission to the defense.
 It is mandatory that every single member of the commission attends the defence and participates in the decision on the grades.
 Should a commission member be foreseeably unable to attend, either a new defense date must be agreed upon or an application filed with the Committee for Doctoral Examinations to appoint a substitute member.